NiamhSpingies/Personal-Terminal-Site/README.md

 # Personal-Terminal-Webpage

-This is a terminal implementation of my personal site, a bit of fun to showcase my personality and some skills learned in the first semester of my second year.
+This is an interperetation of a tool I use everyday, the command-line as an aduptation of a personal site.
+Mimicing some of the functionality of the termianl with a fun personal twist.

 ############################################################################

-# This is the prefece of my website

-The interace will be a simple landing-page with a terminal central interface. idead for games dino game match the body packman